Rokiis1/roadmap/QA/README.md

 **Key Concepts:**

 - **Scrum:** Scrum is one of the most popular Agile frameworks.
-It prescribes roles (e.g., Scrum Master, Product Owner, Development Team), events (e.g., Daily Standup, Sprint Planning, Sprint Review), and artifacts (e.g., Product Backlog, Sprint Backlog) to structure the development process.
+It prescribes roles (Scrum Master, Product Owner, Development Team), events (Daily Standup, Sprint Planning, Sprint Review), and artifacts (Product Backlog, Sprint Backlog) to structure the development process.

 - **Kanban:** Kanban is another Agile framework that focuses on visualizing work, limiting work in progress, and optimizing workflow.
 It uses boards with columns to represent stages of work and emphasizes the pull principle.